Soviet Navy: Cold War (1945–1991)

 In February 1946, the Red Fleet was renamed and became known as the Soviet Navy (Советский Военно-Морской Флот).
 After the war, the Soviets concluded that they needed a navy that could disrupt supply lines, and display a small naval presence to the developing world.
 As the natural resources the Soviet Union needed were available on the Eurasian landmass, it did not need a navy to protect a large commercial fleet, as the western navies were configured to do.
 Later, countering seaborne nuclear delivery systems became another significant objective of the navy, and an impetus for expansion.

 The Soviet Navy was structured around submarines and small, maneuverable, tactical vessels.
 The Soviet shipbuilding program kept yards busy constructing submarines based upon World War II German Kriegsmarine designs, which were launched with great frequency during the immediate post-war years.
 Afterwards, through a combination of indigenous research and technology obtained through espionage from Nazi Germany and the Western nations, the Soviets gradually improved their submarine designs.

 The Soviets were quick to equip their surface fleet with missiles of various sorts.
 Indeed, it became a feature of Soviet design to place large missiles onto relatively small, but fast, missile boats, while in the West such an approach would never have been considered tactically feasible.
 The Soviet Navy did also possess several very large and well-armed guided-missile cruisers, like those of the and classes.
 By the 1970s, Soviet submarine technology was in some respects more advanced than in the West, and several of their submarine types were considered superior to their American rivals.

+Through the long tenure (1956 to 1985) of Admiral Sergei Gorshkov as commander of the navy, Soviet sea power expanded to incorporate a global presence and posture.
+The Cuban Missile Crisis of 1962 had exposed some of the weaknesses of this posture as the Soviet Navy found that their blue water capability was too limited to enable them to escort their ships through the quarantine area imposed by the US Navy.
+Their resulting over reliance on diesel-electric submarines with limited capability put them at a decided disadvantage, with some reports suggesting that the commander of Soviet submarine B-59 considered the use of nuclear torpedoes when he, wrongly, initially believed his vessel to be under attack by American forces.